-The TOCTOU demon’s faces watch the state of data or resources within an app.
-The two sides are named
+This demon’s two faces watch the state of data and resources within an app.
+They are named:

-- Time of use (TOU) — When the app performs an operation on the resource.
-For example, inserting the data into a SQL statement or inserting text into a web page.
-Weaknesses occur when the app assumes the state of the resource has not changed since the last check; vulnerabilities occur when the state change relates to a security control.
+- Time of use (TOU) – When the app performs an operation with the data.
+For example, inserting it into a SQL statement or web page.
+Weaknesses occur when the app assumes the data has not changed since it was last checked.
+Vulns occur when the change relates to a security control.

-Ideally, security checks are robust enough to prevent malicious data from entering the app and being used to the attacker’s benefit.
+Ideally, security checks are robust enough to prevent malicious data from entering the app.
 But there are subtle problems to avoid in the time between when a resource is checked (TOC) and when the app uses that resource (TOU), specifically duration and transformation.

 One way to illustrate a problem in the duration of time between TOC and TOU is in an access control mechanism.
 User Alice has been granted admin access to a system on Monday.
 She logs in on Monday and keeps her session active.
 On Tuesday her access is revoked.
 But the security check for revoked access only occurs at login time.
 Since she maintained an active session, her admin rights remain valid.